Heart examination

 How is a heart examination carried out?

-We carry out a thorough clinical general examination with a focus on auscultation of the heart and lungs.
+We perform a thorough clinical general examination with a focus on auscultation of the heart and lungs.
+We then perform an ultrasound examination of the heart and an electrocardiographic examination (ECG) and, if necessary, a chest X-ray.

-Ultrasound of the heart, which is usually called an echocardiographic examination, is a very important part of heart diagnostics.
+Ultrasound of the heart, usually called echocardiography, is a very important part of cardiac diagnostics.

 We can assess the structure of the heart with many details – heart chambers, main arteries and valves in the heart – and how the heart works.